Skip to contents

 outstandR_gcomp_stan <-

-strategy = strategy_gcomp_stan(formula = lin_form,
+strategy = strategy_gcomp_stan(

 family = binomial(link = "logit")))